Building PHP¶

 built in release mode.
 Similarly a thread-safe extension is not compatible with a thread-unsafe PHP build.

-(and PECL install) will put shared extensions in different directories
+Due to the ABI incompatibility make install (and PECL install) will put shared extensions in different directories

 depending on these options:

-for release builds without ZTS$PREFIX/lib/php/extensions/debug-non-zts-API_NO
+- $PREFIX/lib/php/extensions/no-debug-non-zts-API_NOfor release builds without ZTS

-for debug builds without ZTS$PREFIX/lib/php/extensions/no-debug-zts-API_NO
+- $PREFIX/lib/php/extensions/debug-non-zts-API_NOfor debug builds without ZTS

-for release builds with ZTS$PREFIX/lib/php/extensions/debug-zts-API_NO
+- $PREFIX/lib/php/extensions/no-debug-zts-API_NOfor release builds with ZTS

-for debug builds with ZTS
+- $PREFIX/lib/php/extensions/debug-zts-API_NOfor debug builds with ZTS

-placeholder above refers to the ZEND_MODULE_API_NO
+The API_NO placeholder above refers to the ZEND_MODULE_API_NO and is just a date like 20100525, which is

 used for internal API versioning.